-Understanding the Middle East
+Summer School – Understanding the Middle East

 Rosita Di Peri, University of Turin (Summer School coordinator); Gilbert Achcar, SOAS, London; Francesco Cavatorta, Laval University, Quebec City; Raymond Hinnebusch, St. Andrews University, St. Andrews; Fadia Kiwan, St. Joseph University, Beirut; Ilter Turan, Bilgi University, Istanbul.

-c/o Department of Cultures, Politics and Societies
+c/o Department of Culture, Politics and Society

 Lungo Dora Siena 100

 Check out the promotional video of the Summer School: